-The following side effects were considered related to MK-1439 and occurred in 2% or more of subjects when MK-1439 was given as:
+The study doctor believes that the following side effects could have been caused by MK-1439 and occurred in 2% or more of subjects when MK-1439 was given as:

-• Doses ranging from 25 mg to 200 mg once daily in combination with other approved HIV medications for up to 96 continuous weeks in 115 HIV-1 infected men and 9 HIV-1 infected women.

-- A dose of 100 mg once daily in combination with other approved HIV medications for up to 48 continuous weeks in 99 HIV-1 infected men and 9 HIV-1 infected women.
+- Doses ranging from 25 mg to 200 mg once daily in combination with other approved HIV medications for up to 96 continuous weeks in 214 HIV-1 infected men and 18 HIV-1 infected women. - A dose of 100 mg once daily in combination with other approved HIV medications for up to 96 continuous weeks in 318 HIV-1 infected men and 64 HIV-1 infected women.

-- Abnormal dreams Diarrhea/loose stools
+Abnormal dreams

-- Dizziness
+- Diarrhea/loose stools - Dizziness

-- Difficulty falling and/or Headache staying asleep
+- Difficulty falling and/or staying asleep - Headache

-- Nausea
+Nausea

-- Nightmare Tiredness